-The degree of hearing loss and lack of benefit from hearing aids must be established and verified clinically using age-appropriate measures before recommending unilateral or bilateral cochlear implants.
+The degree of hearing loss and compromised hearing with hearing aids must be established and verified clinically using age-appropriate measures before recommending unilateral or bilateral cochlear implants.

-Prospective implant recipients should be medically suitable to undergo cochlear implantation, taking into account their age, medical condition, contraindications and surgical risks.
-They and their families or carers should be well motivated, willing to undergo hearing rehabilitation as needed and have appropriate expectations of the potential benefits of unilateral or bilateral implants.
+Prospective implant recipients and their families should be well motivated, willing to undergo hearing rehabilitation as needed and have appropriate expectations of the potential benefits of unilateral or bilateral implants.

-Cochlear Nucleus cochlear implants are intended for the following individuals:
+A Cochlear Nucleus cochlear implant is intended for the following recipient groups.